Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms: Securing the Intelligence

-As the \glspl{ric} are the decision-making engines of O-RAN systems, it is fundamental that their decisions are unbiased, made with confidence, resilient against attacks or anomalies, and do not deviate from the goal of the network operator. \begin{itemize} \item \textit{Before Deployment:}~\gls{ai}/\gls{ml} solutions heavily rely upon the quality and quantity of data {used to train them, which makes them vulnerable against} \textit{data poisoning} and \textit{backdoor attacks}.
-Data poisoning aims at injecting misleading data into the data lakes to negatively impacting the decisions made by \gls{ai}/\gls{ml} solutions.
+As rApps and xApps are the decision-making engines of O-RAN systems, it is fundamental that their decisions are unbiased, made with confidence, resilient against attacks or anomalies, and do not deviate from the goal of the network operator.
+Next, we highlight some vulnerabilities that affect \gls{ai}/\gls{ml} routines embedded in O-RAN applications. \begin{itemize} \item \textit{Before Deployment:}~\gls{ai}/\gls{ml} solutions heavily rely upon the quality and quantity of data used to train them, which makes them vulnerable against \textit{data poisoning} and \textit{backdoor attacks}.
+Data poisoning aims at injecting misleading data into the data lakes to negatively impact the decisions made by data-driven xApps and rApps.
 One example is an adversarial \gls{ue} falsely reporting poor \gls{kpi} measurements (e.g., a low throughput level while experiencing high values).
-Any xApp or rApp trained using such biased and misleading data will result in poor, or sub-optimal, decisions.
+Any xApp or rApp trained using such biased and misleading data will result in sub-optimal decisions.
 Backdoor attacks, instead, aim at making \gls{ai}/\gls{ml} models sensitive against specific inputs, events, or \gls{kpi} patterns.
-For example, an attacker can develop an xApp controlling slicing policies with a backdoor such that the xApp makes decisions that are unfair toward certain subset of \glspl{ue} whenever a certain input triggers the backdoor.
+For example, an attacker can develop an xApp controlling slicing policies with a backdoor such that the xApp makes decisions that are unfair toward certain subset of \glspl{ue} whenever a certain input triggers the backdoor, or takes actions that are in conflict with those of legitimate applications.